High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Model reformulation

 Based on the idea of the SAV approach \cite{SXY18,SXY17}, we introduce an auxiliary variable

-where $C_0$ is a constant large enough to make $p$ well-defined for all $\phi$.
-Here, $(v,w)$ is the inner product defined by $\int_{\Omega}v\bar{w}d{\bf x}$ where $\bar{w}$ represents the conjugate of $w$.
+where $C_0\ge 0$ is a constant to make $p$ well-defined for all $\phi$.
+Here, $(v,w)$ is the continuous inner product defined by $\int_{\Omega}v\bar{w}d{\bf x}$ where $\bar{w}$ represents the conjugate of $w$.
 Then, the Hamiltonian energy functional is rewritten as the following quadratic form

 According to the energy variational principle, we obtain the following SAV reformulated system

 with the consistent initial condition

 where ${\rm Re}(u)$ represents the real part of $u$. \begin{thm} The SAV reformulation \eqref{NLS-SAV-reformulation} preserves the following quadratic energy